14 Of The Best Songs About Breathing Or Breath

 The song is about a longing for someone who is out of reach due to prior commitments.
 It also reflects the complexity of the relationship, as shown by the verse, “When the mirror crashed, I called you And turned to hear you say If only for today, I am unafraid.”

 In the movie, the main characters are officers who are separated from each other for some time.
-The phrase “take my breath away” reflects the euphoria when they meet again.
+The phrase “take my breath away” reflects the euphoria they feel when they meet again.

 9. “Still Breathing” By Green Day